Cherisha Chapman, Steve Niehoff, and Pete Swisher | February 3rd, 2023

 (a) General rule.

-For purposes of section 38in the case of an eligible employer, the small employer pension plan startup cost credit determined under this section for any taxable year is an amount equal to 50 percent of the qualified startup costs paid or incurred by the taxpayer during the taxable year.
+For purposes of section 383 in the case of an eligible employer, the small employer pension plan startup cost credit determined under this section for any taxable year is an amount equal to 50 percent of the qualified startup costs paid or incurred by the taxpayer during the taxable year.

 (b) Dollar limitation.